5 Family Christmas Activities That Aren’t Opening Presents or Eating Food

 With smaller kids, have them work together solving clues throughout the house to get to the treasure, or do challenges and tasks in teams to get to the finish first.

-With bigger kids, you could do a larger scaled treasure hunt around the community.
+With bigger kids involved, you could do a larger-scale treasure hunt around the community and holiday market.
 (If they can drive, it can be even bigger.)

-I planned one of these for my family this year (everyone is an adult with a partner so there are ten people total).
-Teams of two or three will drive around the community solving clues and completing tasks to race to the finish.
+I planned one of these for my family this year (everyone is an adult with a partner, so there are ten people total).
+Teams of two or three will drive around the community and the local holiday market, solving clues and completing tasks to race to the finish.

 Some ideas for clues are: